What you can do in 14 easy steps to protect your health and prevent the spread of COVID-19.

 What actions to take if you feel sick?

 - What to Do if You Are Sick

 - CDC Coronavirus Self-Checker

 - When You Can be Around Others After You Had or Likely Had COVID-19

 I’ll focus on my mental health.

 The COVID-19 pandemic can take a toll on your mental health.
-Stress has increased over the past two years, and for some people has led to anxiety, depression, and PTSD.
-The stress can also exacerbate underlying mental illness and substance use disorders in some individuals.
+Stress has increased over the past two years, and for some people has led to anxiety, depression, and/or PTSD.
+This pandemic stress has also exacerbated underlying mental illness and substance use disorders in some individuals.
 Finding ways that help you decrease stress, reaching out to others, and seeking professional help if needed are important actions that you can take during these challenging times.

 If you are fully vaccinated and have received a booster, socializing in-person with other fully vaccinated individuals can be positive for your mental health.
 Reconnecting to friends, family and colleagues is helpful after such a long period of social isolation.
 Wearing masks indoors with the current Omicron BA.2 surge is advisable with people outside of your household in high-risk settings.